AlviDab/Mangroves_ClimateChange/README.md

 Run time of the demo should be of approximately 1h.

 ## Sensitivity analysis
 The sensitivity analysis was run both producing larger planning units (1000 km²) and using 30% conservation targets instead of area-based targets.
-The code used to run the sensitivity analysis is currently in the branch "resp_v1".
+The code used to create larger planning units and intersect them with the layers of interest is currently located in the "devel_tin" branch.
+These results were obtained by running the code on the HPC Bunya.
+Still, it is possible to run the code in "02_prioritisation" and "03_Figures" without running the code in that branch, as the results are already included in the "Results" folder.

 ## Instruction for use